kelbert2/JavaNuggets/Java.md

 Double and short data should not be used for precise values such as currency.

 Literals are representations of fixed values.

+Underscores can appear anywhere between digits in numerical literals, allowing you to separate groups of digits and improve readability.
+They don't work adjacent to decimal points, prior to, after, or between suffixes (like L or F) or prefixes (0x), and at the end or beginning (would make it an idenfier) of the number.
 ```Java
 byte a = 68;
 char a = 'A';